russwinch/python_conventions/README.md

 Unittests should be organised into three blocks, separated by a new line:

-1. arrange
+1. Arrange
-2. act
+2. Act
-3. assert
+3. Assert

-I put the expected result on the end of the act as I find this is best for readability.
+Put the expected result on the end of the *Act* block as this is best for readability.

-For consistency use `result` and `expected_result` as variable names:
+For consistency `result` and `expected_result` can be used as variable names:
 ```
 def test_something_works():
   some_data = ['a', 'b', 'c']